 San Felice Circeo: a bit of history.

 Was this an island?
 Maybe.
-Many places of the Mediterranean Coast affirm to be the place where the Maga Circe lived, but not many have the same number of resemblance with the island described by Homer.
-From the sea, the promontory really looks like a magic island, especially in the warm summer mornings, when its peak is covered by amazing haze or when the wind brings a dense sea fog and it seems like Circe will soon appear.
+Many places of the Mediterranean Coast affirm to be the place where the Maga Circe lived, but not many have the same number of resemblances with the island described by Homer.
+From the sea, the promontory really looks like a magic island, especially in the warm summer mornings when its peak is covered by haze.
+When the wind brings in a dense sea fog, it seems like Circe will soon appear.

-Although many are the myths in this area, reality also brings wonderful discoveries.
+Although there many myths in this area, reality also brings wonderful discoveries.
 The ancient village of Circeii was built in the VII century B.C. by Volsci, as shown by the ruins of the old village walls.

-But during your stay at Hotel Maga Circe, one of the best beach hotels in Italy, you will have the chance to visit many other interesting places.
+During your stay at Hotel Maga Circe, you will also have the chance to visit many other interesting places.

 Circeo National Park

 Built about 800 years B.C., these walls were the last refuge for the people that once lived in the marsh.
-Through many centuries, they survived earthquakes and also bombing by the Allies during II World War.
+Through many centuries, they survived earthquakes and also bombing by the Allies during World War II.
 Nowadays, it is possible to walk through the bushes and the trees following ancient routes.

 The Promontory and the Pontine Islands